Snackonevil/passwordgenerator/README.md

 Extra: COPY BUTTON
 Clipboard icon can be clicked to select and copy password.
 If box is empty when clicked, user is prompted to generate a password.

+Issue: Function is needed to verify that the generated password includes as least one of each type of character criteria selected.